James Asherton Bayard: Policies and achievements

 Upon taking office, Bayard learned that his predecessor had failed to leave a file detailing the territory's finances.

 A second problem revolved around a law requiring all public monies be placed in a U.S depository, the closest of which was in San Francisco.
 Transfer of funds was accomplished by sending the money by rail to Ash Fork, Arizona Territory and then shipping it to Prescott by stagecoach.
 Wells Fargo & Company was unwilling to accept the security risk for the transfer, thereby making the territorial secretary responsible for security.
 Cashing bank drafts in Prescott banks was another option, but the banks charged a 0.5% fee to cash drafts from the federal depository, and there were no legally authorized funds to pay the bank fees.

 Death

 James Asherton Bayard died from tuberculosis in Asheville, North Carolina on January 6, 1919.
+He was buried in the Old Swedes Cemetery in Wilmington, Delaware.